yongpuitung/yongpuitung/README.md

 ### Hi 👋 I am Yong!

-I'm a Data Analyst, Data engineer, Writer and Youtuber.
-I have a keen interest in digital marketing, as well as creating content.
+I'm a Data Analyst, Data Engineer, Writer and Youtuber.
+I have a keen interest in digital marketing & advertising.

 Outside of work, I enjoy...